bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 are contained in the sidecar JSON files.

-* _JSON Hierarchy for `grouping suffixes`_
+* _Hierarchy of JSON files for `grouping suffixes`_

 In case of the `parametrically linked anatomical scans`, majority of the acquisition parameters remain constant across multiple runs of the same sequence.
 However, some of the parameters are intentionally modified to collect a dataset suitable for quantitative parameter mapping.
-To avoid redundancy of the constant parameters and to ease the readibility of those varying from scan to scan, a parent-child hierarchy is defined between the JSON files containing a grouping suffix.
+To avoid redundancy of the constant parameters and to ease the readibility of those varying from scan to scan, a parent-child hierarchy is defined between the JSON files containing a `grouping suffix`.

 **Parent JSON:** The constant parameters are stored in a `parent` JSON file that is named only by a `sub-<index>` key-value pair and a `grouping suffix`.
 For example: